Today marks the fifth anniversary of the Syrian uprising.

 Even then, my body was shaking in anger, not fear.
 I told myself that everything was being filmed.
 I believed there was no way the world would keep silent in the face of such obvious brutality.

 So we kept demonstrating, and waited for the world to come to our aid.
 But nobody came.
 Not even after hundreds of thousands of my countrymen died at the hands of the government.
 Not after photos and video offered inarguable proof of the massacres, the torture, the pain.

 I am just one of millions of Syrians who have witnessed death.
 I spent most of my early twenties photographing the front lines.
 Each time I left home, I was not sure if I would return safely.
 But safety had become the least of my worries, because our faith in the cause was that strong.
-My body was shaking in anger, not in fear.
-There was no way the world could keep silent in the face of such brutality.
 Five years later I am alive, yes.
 But I am as angry as I was so many years ago, when I watched the death of a man whose only crime had been to speak against injustice.

 Eventually, other Syrians who had witnessed crimes and lost family members decided to stand up for themselves.
 Together with defectors from the Syrian Army, they created what we would later know as the Free Syrian Army (FSA), and what the rest of the world would know as Syrian rebels.

 Our uprising was not destined to be a peaceful one.
 Perhaps that is why the world turned its back on us.
 They figured it was an internal conflict, that we were bringing the violence upon ourselves.
 We were called terrorists and rioters, and left to face the thugs of the Assad regime on our own.
 Many villages were destroyed; mothers were burnt alive in front of their children; and women were raped in punishment.